What is Internet privacy & why you should care

 Use a VPN

 VPNs encrypt your online traffic and route it through another server(s), masking your personal IP address before your data reaches the public web.
-New decentralized VPNs protect user privacy ever more robustly than traditional VPNs by using multi-server routing, unlinkable architectures, and advanced encryption protocols.
+New decentralized VPNs like NymVPN protect user privacy ever more robustly than traditional VPNs by using multi-server routing, unlinkable architectures, and advanced encryption protocols.

 Keep your software up-to-date